youtube/youtube-ios-player-helper/README.md

 ```
   6. Run your code!

-See the sample project for more advanced uses, including passing additional player parameters and
+See the sample project for more advanced uses, including passing additional player parameters, custom html and
 working with callbacks via WKYTPlayerViewDelegate.

-## Author

-hmhv

 ## License